 - Agree together to set the issue aside and pick it back up the next day, at a specific time.
 Say something like, “I don’t think we’re likely to resolve this soon, and I’d really like to get some sleep.
 I want to finish this discussion when both of us can give it 100%.
 Can we stop here and finish tomorrow after the kids go to bed?”

 - Think about what emotions you’re feeling underneath the anger.
 I talk with my marriage counseling clients all the time about the fact that anger is a cover-up emotion that we use when we’re not able, ready, or willing to talk about the more difficult, vulnerable emotions we’re feeling underneath — things like hurt, betrayal, loneliness, or fear.
-If you can get in touch with that softer emotion and think about how to share that with your partner when the conversation resumes, you’ll find yourself much closer to a collaborative solution (and much closer to each other for having shared those feelings).
+If you can get in touch with that softer emotion and think about how to share that with your partner when the conversation resumes, you’ll find yourself much closer to a collaborative solution (and much closer to each other).

 If done well, going to bed angry can actually be helpful in facilitating healthy, respectful communication the next day.
 Give it a try the next time you find yourself in the middle of a heated argument at bedtime!

-Lindsey Hoskins & Associates provides couple, family, and individual therapy services in downtown Bethesda, MD.
-Please contact us to set up an appointment by emailing firstname.lastname@example.org, or by calling (301) 200-5290
+Lindsey Hoskins provides couple, family, and individual therapy services in both our downtown Bethesda, MD and Sterling, VA offices.
+Call 240-752-7650 or email [email protected] to set up your first appointment or a complimentary telephone consultation.

 Keywords: Couples, anger, arguing, emotions, how to fight in a healthy way